 There’s the usual scratchy hit-and-run tagging, but there’s also quite a lot that has taken real thought and effort to pull off.
 Some of it is youthful rebellion, some of it is political expression, and some of it is art in its purest form.
 And, of course, it’s constantly morphing, with new paint going over old.

 And some of it is quite beautiful.
 Here’s a small sampling.
-Credit to the artists, whoever you are.
+Credit and kudos to the artists, whoever you are.